ankitects/anki-betas/src/anki2.1.50.md

 - Fixed an error that could appear when clicking on the sidebar (thanks to qxo).
 - Fixed an error when an installed TTS voice on Windows supported multiple languages (thanks to Rumo).
 - Fixed an error when exporting a collection with media files in it with very old modification dates (thanks to gnnoh).
+- Fixed an intermittent error when building on Windows.
 - Fixed error shown when double-tapping answer buttons on the v3 scheduler.
 - Fixed errors and display issues when flagging and undoing in the review screen.
 - Fixed external scripts being executed out of order (thanks to Hikaru).